Who is the program for?

 What is the selection process?

-The selection process takes about three weeks and involves an assessment of the applicants and a matching of the skills and interests of candidates to the available projects and supervisors.
+The selection process takes about six weeks and involves an assessment of the applicants and a matching of the skills and interests of candidates to the available projects and supervisors.

 How can I check on my application's status?